one-highflyer/frappe-signage-display-app/README.md

 bench start
 ```

-4. Complete the site intialization by visiting the site URL.
+4. Complete the site initialization by visiting the site URL.

 ### Usage

 ##### Creating and viewing signages

-1. Search for 'Signage List' of corresponsing to the 'Signage' doctype on your site
+1. Search for 'Signage List' of corresponding to the 'Signage' doctype on your site
 2. Choose 'Add Signage' option.
-3. Design the new signage by providing appropriate title (mandatory), description, and display image.
+3. Design the new signage by providing a appropriate title (mandatory), description, and display image.

 ![New Signage page](https://user-images.githubusercontent.com/42403668/212526452-294b9430-80e8-4fc9-873e-b713211631df.png)